History

 Today, we continue the legacy of Cyrus Dallin, John Hafen, and our founders by strengthening communities through life-affirming art and experiences that foster beauty, contemplation, and connection.
 We serve nearly 100,000 visitors on-site each year and additional 30,000-40,000 students and teachers through offsite education programs.

-We are a museum of the people—a home for artists and community where art nurtures belonging, beauty, and connection.
+We are a museum of the people and a home for artists and community where art nurtures belonging, beauty, and connection.